-2. Kingdom Quest
+2. Take the Kingdom Quest Ride

 The first attraction you come to is the Kingdom Quest ride.
 Take a ride in a chariot to help rescue the princess by zapping spiders, trolls and other obstacles in your way.
 You must be able to sit upright to ride this ride.
 Kids under 4’3” must be accompanied by someone over that height.
 Disclaimer, you’re not allowed to take pictures while on the ride but I didn’t see that sign until my second time riding it, so I got a picture of the “bad guy”! 😉